 - saving for retirement

 - and so much more

 Why Have a 5-Year Plan?

-Usually, as people, we have an idea of where we want to be in 5 years time.
-Unfortunately, life gets in the way.
-When we don’t have a plan for the future we just start reacting to things that life throws at us instead of really having control over our future.
+Usually, we have an idea of where we want to be in five years time.
+However, most of the time life manages to get in the way!
+When we haven’t created a plan for the future, we start living reactively instead of proactively.